MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/inferencingoptionspreview_maxbatchsize.md

 # Windows.AI.MachineLearning.Preview.InferencingOptionsPreview.MaxBatchSize

 ## -description
-Gets or sets the maximum batch size.
+Gets or sets the maximum batch size for model evaluation.

 ## -property-value
 The maximum batch size.
 The default value is 1.